InterSystems Cloud Manager Guide

 Mount a disk volume accessible by others in your organization

-The path to the state files could be an NFS or Samba mount.
+The path to the state files could be a Samba mount, for example.

 Specify a disk location backed up to the cloud